-This forecast is based on water that is already in transit to South Australia and does not include forecast rainfall.
+The flow forecast at the SA border is based on water that is already in transit to South Australia and does not include future rainfall.
 Further increases are possible if there is more rainfall over the Murray-Darling Basin in the coming weeks, particularly if it falls in areas that are closer to the SA border.

-Due to the unavoidable uncertainty in the flow forecast, the community is encouraged to continue to plan and prepare for the possibility of an even higher flow.
+Due to the unavoidable uncertainty in the flow forecast, the community is encouraged to continue to plan and prepare for the possibility of flows within the range provided and for a prolonged duration lasting into late January 2023 and possibly beyond.